thanhlecongg/rise-hust/content/home/welcome.md

 <br>

 We are *RISE (Research group on Intelligent Software Engineering)* at School of Information and Communication Technology, Hanoi University of Science and Technology.
-We primarily work at the intersection of software engineering, artificial intelligence, and programming language.
+We primarily work at the intersection of **software engineering**, **artificial intelligence**, and **programming language**.